 These slip rings feature PCB board substrates with the contact rings pressed on the board and coated using shrapnel.
 PCB slip rings are usually installed separately between the stator and rotor components to ensure sufficient concentricity and pressure.
 PCB slip rings also suit applications where vertical height is limited.

 Slip ring installation through pneumatic hybrid designs is mostly accomplished for industrial applications.
-The slip rings can rotate 360 degrees and require careful installation to ensure proper alignment between the brushes and inner metal ring.
-Installing pneumatic hybrid slip rings is best suited to experienced vendors, primarily because of the size and complex nature of machinery they are installed.
+The slip rings can rotate 360 degrees and require careful installation to ensure proper alignment between the brushes and the inner metal ring.
+Installing pneumatic hybrid slip rings is best suited to experienced vendors, primarily because of the size and complex nature of the machinery they are installed.

-5. Multi-channel FORJ slip ring installation
+5. Multi-channel FORJ Slip Ring Installation

 FORJ (fiber optics rotary joins) also known as fiber optics slip rings offer the ideal solution for data transmission between rotary joint components.
 It suits systems where large data transmission from a static to a rotating part is required.
-The installation addresses mechanical property improvement and reducing damage to fiber optics during operation.
+The installation addresses mechanical property improvement and reduces damage to fiber optics during operation.

 Installing a slip ring can be effortless or sophisticated depending on the type, size, and machinery.
 It is essential to choose the right slip ring and installation procedure.
 Once you are done installing slip rigs, it is crucial to complete the correct installation for brush mounting assembly.
 You will also need routine maintenance to monitor the system and ensure everything is working as intended.